NOAA-OWP/ngen/doc/BMI_MODELS.md

 #### BMI C Activate/Deactivation Required in CMake Build

 BMI C functionality will not work (i.e., will not be compiled or executable) unless set to be active in the CMake build.
-This requires setting the `BMI_C_LIB_ACTIVE` CMake cache variable to `ON` or `TRUE` (or equivalent).
+This requires setting the `NGEN_WITH_BMI_C` CMake cache variable to `ON`.

-Conversely, built executables (and perhaps certain build targets) may not function as expected if `BMI_C_LIB_ACTIVE` is `ON` but the configured shared library is not available.
+Conversely, built executables (and perhaps certain build targets) may not function as expected if `NGEN_WITH_BMI_C` is `ON` but the configured shared library is not available.

 #### Additional Bootstrapping Function Needed